umbraco/UmbracoDocs/Reference/Templating/Mvc/child-actions-v9.md

 # Using View Components in Umbraco

-In previous versions of MVC, we used Child Actions to build reusable components/widgets consisting of both Razor markup and logic.
-The logic was implemented as a controller action and marked with a [ChildActionOnly] attribute.
+In previous versions of MVC, we used Child Actions to build reusable components/widgets consisting of both Razor markup and backend logic.
+The backend logic was implemented as a controller action and marked with a *[ChildActionOnly]* attribute.
 Child Actions are no longer supported in ASP.NET Core MVC.
 Instead, we will use the new *View Component* feature.

 ## What is a View Component